miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 4
 - Reward: 6

-For any number of reasons, you've found yourself at an elaborate dinner party celebrating the wedding between a local princess and a merchant prince known for making his wealth through the cheap mass production of medicines sold at just enough to make a profit, thanks to his usage of Golemwork for automation.
-They're both beloved by everyone.
+For any number of reasons, you’ve found yourself at an elaborate dinner party celebrating the wedding between a local princess and a merchant prince known for making his wealth through the cheap mass production of medicines sold at just enough to make a profit, thanks to his usage of Golemwork for automation.
+They’re both beloved by everyone.
 And yet, in the middle of the dance, they are both struck with a gruesome death.
 The large estate is sealed off from outside magics and the borders immediately slam shut on lockdown, thick layers of antimagic wards fully enclose the estate.

 Until the murderer is caught, every day 1-3 deaths will turn up.

 Notes:
 + Each body appears to have a stab wound among other injuries, could it relate to why the souls are missing?
-+ The killer must be an Outsider that didn't expect the lockdown, and are trying to cause as much suffering and terror as they can in order to invoke Far Gods to break themselves free.
++ The killer must be an Outsider that didn’t expect the lockdown, and are trying to cause as much suffering and terror as they can in order to invoke Far Gods to break themselves free.

 ### Sidebar
 The Murderer seems to resist the antimagic fields, and whatever is allowing it, is affecting you too -- but you both effectively have the Dysfunction complication for the quest